-Recently, Scholarly Open Access, an authoritative blog that tracks the activity of predatory publishers, issued a warning about The International Journal of English Language, Literature & Humanities, a fraudulent journal that seems to target ELT professionals.
+Recently, Scholarly Open Access, an authoritative blog that tracks the activity of predatory publishers, issued a warning (link no longer active) about The International Journal of English Language, Literature & Humanities (I used to have a link to them as well, but I decided they don’t deserve one), a fraudulent journal that seems to target ELT professionals.
 In what is, sadly, a very common practice, the journal offered to publish articles in four days (!) in exchange for a $100 article processing charge.
 The journal promised that the articles would be peer-reviewed (clearly a false claim, given the time-frame involved), which would help authors further their career plans, or at very least flatter their vanity.

 Jeffrey Beall, the author of Scholarly Open Access, notes: